kiwix/kiwix-js-pwa/README.md

 ## What about Zimit (Web Archive) format?

-Zimit is the new service that allows you to archive any web site as a ZIM.
+Zimit is a service that allows any Web site to be archived as a ZIM.
 Try it out at https://youzim.it/.
 The Kiwix JS PWA and Electron apps have
 _experimental_ support for Zimit archives: text, images, dynamic content will be displayed, but some content such as embedded video or audio may break.
 Try it and see!
 You don't have to make your own Zimit ZIMs: Kiwix download library (available in-app) publishes a number of fantastically useful refernce sites in the Zimit file format, such as the Ready.Gov disaster preparedness site, the fascinating Low-Tech magazine, the CIA World Factbook --